 Massachusetts experiences a wide range of emergencies and disasters.
 In the past few years alone, the state has seen flooding, hurricanes and tropical storms, blizzards and winter storms, tornadoes, hazardous materials incidents, power outages, terrorism, water supply disruptions and more.
 In addition, there are many other hazards that could occur including earthquakes, pandemics and other public health emergencies, nuclear power plant accidents and others.
 It is important for residents of Massachusetts to be Ready for various types of emergencies and disasters including knowing what the risks are, and what to do before, during, and after various types of emergencies and how to be prepared ahead of time.

-As part of emergency preparedness month, the Massachusetts Emergency Management Agency (MEMA), is launching the Ready Massachusetts campaign designed to educate and empower residents of Massachusetts to prepare for and respond to emergencies including natural, technological and man-made disasters.
+As part of emergency preparedness month, the Massachusetts Emergency Management Agency (MEMA), is promoting the Ready Massachusetts campaign designed to educate and empower residents of Massachusetts to prepare for and respond to emergencies including natural, technological and man-made disasters.
 Ready Massachusetts is the state’s counterpart to FEMA’s national Ready campaign.

 Ready Massachusetts asks individuals to do four key things to be prepared for emergencies: